This homemade Nutella pop tarts recipe combines flaky pastry with a rich Nutella filling. Pop one in the toaster for a

 - Cover the filled rectangles with the four remaining rectangles and use your finger or fork to seal the edges well.

 - Place on a lined baking sheet and repeat with the other disc (all 8 filled pop tarts should fit on one baking sheet.

-- If your house is warm and the dough has gotten soft, place the baking sheet in the freezer for 15-30 minutes prior to baking.
+- If your house is warm and the dough has gotten soft, place the baking sheet in the freezer for 15 to 30 minutes prior to baking.

 - Bake for 45 minutes, until the tops of the pop tarts are a golden brown.
 You may need to rotate your baking sheet halfway through.

 - Remove to a cooling rack and cool completely prior to glazing, if desired.

 If you make these Nutella pop tarts, please leave a rating or comment here.
-Or share a pic with me on Instagram!
+It really helps!